 Under 5KCaptionBetter reach and visibility

-5K–50KCaptionStill the most consistent results
+5K–50KCaptionStill, the most consistent results

 50K–100KCaption1.6x higher reach vs comments